callumflack/callum-flack-design/content/posts/2018-09-24-the-matter-of-taste.comp.md

 <!-- Taste is a kind of dark matter that can only be discerned by careful observation of the choices of a person, business or product within a domain which the observer has some understanding.
 We can only detect it by looking at how it effects people.
 We will notice references to taste as emotive, airy phrases such as "I don't know why but I think this is the one" or "I can't put my finger on it, but there's something that's not right about it".
 We may not be able to describe in words what we want, but immediately _we know it when we see it_.
 And I venture, in broader terms, _we know it when we feel it_. -->

-When you have a cultivated your attention for a problem space so deeply that you've turned your knowhow into _feeling_—what German speakers call [_fingerspitzengefühl_](https://en.wikipedia.org/wiki/Fingerspitzengef%C3%BChl), translated literally as _finger-tip-feeling_—then you have created for yourself the competitive advantage of perspective.
+When you have a cultivated your attention for a problem space so deeply that you've turned your knowhow into feeling—what German speakers call [_fingerspitzengefühl_](https://en.wikipedia.org/wiki/Fingerspitzengef%C3%BChl), translated literally as _finger-tip-feeling_—then you have created for yourself the competitive advantage of perspective.
 As Alan Kay says, “A change of perspective is worth 80 IQ points.”
 Thus, we can say that _taste is a measure of imagination growth._

 ## You can't buy taste